- Understanding Davis Bacon

 This link offers a list of organizations with existing DOL-funded grants and contracts to support registered apprenticeship.

 This toolkit will help new registered apprenticeship grantees from the initial award throughout the life cycle of your grant.
-It includes links to resources on grant management, apprenticeship basics, performance, partnerships and engagement, pre-apprenticeship, EEO, and funding and sustainability.
+It includes links to resources on grant management, apprenticeship basics, performance, partnerships and engagement, pre-apprenticeship, and funding and sustainability.

 Contact us with questions or for more information at raacademy@dol.gov